CX for Transportation & Logistics: 5 Key Benefits

 In any business, silos can be real challenges.
 But for transportation companies, they can be even bigger headaches.
 If a customer calls wanting to know where an order is, they will quickly get frustrated when their simple question doesn’t receive a simple answer.

-A CRM system includes all the data about leads, prospects, and customers.
-So everyone who needs to see it can.
+A CRM system includes all the data about leads, prospects, and customers, so everyone who needs to see it can.

 Once you add in integrations into other software, you have broken down significant boundaries.
 Now anyone who gets a call can look up the caller’s data and handle quick information.
 And if it needs to be passed off, you can send it to the right person.
 Your team can now better monitor the workflow and communication with your customers.

-Even better, onboarding new employees moves faster when they can have all of a customer’s information at their fingertips—instead of having to engage with multiple team members, just to get a glimpse.
+Even better, onboarding new employees moves faster when they can have all of a customer’s information at their fingertips, instead of having to engage with multiple team members just to get a glimpse.

 Not only does CX-centric software help your team gain information more quickly, it also streamlines their work processes by automating routine tasks.
 From the beginning of a customer’s journey to the end, you can automate processes, such as receiving requests, assigning them to managers, managing orders, and invoicing.

-Your customers want fast, accurate support.
-And with proper CRM software, you can provide it to them.
+Your customers want fast, accurate support, and with proper CRM software, you can provide it to them.

 Both logistics and transportation have a lot of moving parts, on and off the road.
 Understanding your customer’s needs is important.
 Having the ability to forecast their needs?
 Even better.
 When all your data is connected and accessible, you have a better data management system and way better reporting capabilities.

 For instance, with integrated, CX-focused software, a manager can look through a client’s previous orders to see if there are any spikes or valleys in their loads.
 Maybe a client ships live plants.
-If so, you always reach out to them right before spring time—every year, like clockwork.
+If so, you always reach out to them right before spring time, every year, like clockwork.
+Yet once you have your CRM data in place, you uncover that winter loads spike up, too.
+Previously, you never considered the Christmas tree market for this client.

 When you have better insight into your customers, your marketing team can build better, more accurate buyer personas.
 They can also create better sales enablement collateral for your sales team, which means they can close more deals.